 - CFHL, UC Physical Activity Focused Evaluation Tools &Results Webinar

 - This webinar held on January 16, 2018 and presented by Angie Keihner and Michele Byrnes reviews (1) the new CFHL, UC physical activity (PA) surveys available for pilot testing in FFY 2019 (Adult PA survey, PA TOT, and PA ITCs), (2) the PA evaluation tools available to help build capacity and assess PSE efforts (CATCH Lesson Observation Tool and PA TOT for CATCH; Stencil Assessment and Tip Sheet for playground stencil projects), and (3) highlights FFY 2018 PEARS program activity results for CATCH and FFY 2017 stencil evaluation findings as well as lessons learned.

 - CATCH Lesson Observation Tool

-- This tool provides a support structure for UC CalFresh staff to observe CATCH Champions and build capacity.
-It assesses the delivery of facilitated CATCH lessons and identifies useful feedback for educators and CATCH champions.
-Our goal is to support the delivery of the key components of CATCH to ensure high quality physical activity (PA) education practices among UC CalFresh county programs.
-This tool can be used by supervisors to observe educators and/or educators to observe CATCH champions, by the UC CalFresh State Office during site visits, and/or educators can ask their peers to review their CATCH lesson facilitation for informal feedback to support professional development.
-If you have any questions, please contact Angie Keihner (email@example.com).
+- This tool provides a support structure for observing CATCH Champions to build capacity and identify training and technical assistance needs.
+The CATCH LOT assesses the delivery of facilitated CATCH lessons and identifies useful feedback for CATCH champions.
+The goal is to support the delivery of the key components of CATCH to ensure high quality physical activity (PA) education practices.
+It can be used by teachers to conduct self-assessments following CATCH training, by supervisors or educators to observe CATCH champions in order to support professional development, and by the CFHL, UC State Office during site visits.
+If you have any questions, please contact Angie Keihner (firstname.lastname@example.org).